tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   backend server.

-ECH mitigates this attack by requiring that OuterExtensions be referenced in order, that duplicate references be rejected and by recommending that client-facing servers use a linear scan to perform decompression.
+ECH mitigates this attack by requiring that OuterExtensions be referenced in order, that duplicate references be rejected, and by recommending that client-facing servers use a linear scan to perform decompression.
 These requirements are detailed in {{encoding-inner}}.